-“The Great Buddha+,” a dark comedy shot extensively on an iPhone6, leads the race for the Golden Horse Awards, having collected nominations in ten categories.
+“The Great Buddha+,” a dark comedy, leads the race for the Golden Horse Awards, having collected nominations in ten categories.
 The film follows the voyeuristic antics of a pair of small town Taiwanese nobodies.
 It was directed by Huang Hsin-yao and produced and lensed by Chung Mung-hong, one of Taiwan’s top cinematographers.
 “Buddha+” previously won a hatful of prizes at the Taiwan Film Awards.

 The awards are often considered as the most prestigious awards for Chinese-language film.
 This year, Taiwanese movies feature prominently.